THE CONTROL PLANE

 Built to scale with you.

-All cloud tiers are currently on waitlist — join early to lock in launch pricing.
-The Founder tier is hardcapped at 100 orgs with lifetime access and no subscription, ever.
+Starter and Pro are live now — subscribe monthly.
+The Founder tier is hardcapped at 100 orgs with lifetime access, no subscription ever.
+Scale and Enterprise are on waitlist.
 Self-host forever free with the MIT-licensed OSS version.

 Everything in Starter — plus fully managed cloud with LLM evaluation gating, priority support, and a permanent spot in our founding cohort.
 Pay once.
 Own it forever.